Israel Zangwill: Writings

-Jewish politics
+Zionism and territorialism

 Zangwill was also involved with specifically Jewish issues as an assimilationist, an early Zionist, and a territorialist.
-Jewish territorialism was a political movement that emerged as a response to the rise of anti-Semitism in Europe during the early 20th century.
+Jewish territorialism was a political movement that emerged as a response to the rise of virulent antisemitism in Europe during the early years of the 20th century.
 It proposed the establishment of a Jewish homeland outside of Palestine, offering alternative solutions to the ongoing debate about Jewish self-determination and Zionism.

-After having for a time endorsed Theodor Herzl, including presiding over a meeting at the Maccabean Club, London, addressed by Herzl on 24 November 1895, and endorsing the main Palestine-oriented Zionist movement.
-Zangwill changed his mind and founded his own organization, named the Jewish Territorialist Organization in 1905, advocating a Jewish homeland in whatever land might be available in the world which could be found for them, with speculations including Canada, Australia, Mesopotamia, Uganda and Cyrenaica.
+Zangwill for a time endorsed the efforts of Theodor Herzl, including presiding over a meeting at the Maccabean Club in London that was addressed by Herzl in November 1895, and endorsing the main Palestine-oriented Zionist movement.
+But in 1905, Zangwill changed his mind and founded his own organization, called the Jewish Territorialist Organization, advocating a Jewish homeland in whatever land might be available in the world which could be found for them, with speculations including Canada, Australia, Mesopotamia, Uganda and Cyrenaica.

 Zangwill is inaccurately known for creating the slogan "A land without a people for a people without a land" describing Zionist aspirations in the Biblical land of Israel.
 He did not invent the phrase; he acknowledged borrowing it from Lord Shaftesbury.
 In 1853, during the preparation for the Crimean War, Shaftesbury wrote to Foreign Secretary Aberdeen that Greater Syria was "a country without a nation" in need of "a nation without a country....
 Is there such a thing?
 To be sure there is, the ancient and rightful lords of the soil, the Jews!"
 In his diary that year he wrote "these vast and fertile regions will soon be without a ruler, without a known and acknowledged power to claim dominion.
 The territory must be assigned to some one or other....
 There is a country without a nation; and God now in his wisdom and mercy, directs us to a nation without a country."
 Shaftesbury himself was echoing the sentiments of Alexander Keith, D.D.

 In 1901, in the New Liberal Review, Zangwill wrote that "Palestine is a country without a people; the Jews are a people without a country".